 Yes.
 Your child will memorize sight words.
 He/she will read daily and fill in a reading log.
 There will also be math homework that reinforces each lesson.
 There will be a few at-home projects.
 There will be homework due on Fridays that help reinforce the letter of the week, as well as sentence writing.

 Can I help?

 Yes!
 In both kinder classes, we need parents to help with sight words.
 You will receive information at the beginning of the school year about how you can help.
-Our school needs help with crossing guards, fundraising, and in many other ways.
 We couldn't do what we do without our awesome parents.

 Things to work on year round

 - Tying shoes

 - Visit and check out books from the local library

 - Get a notebook and have your child "journal"